LDMX-Software/ldmx-software.github.io/docs/Startup-Exercises.md

 ### Goal: Write your own HCal Veto

-0. There is already an implementation of an HCal Veto: `EventProc::HcalVetoProcessor`.
+0. There is already an implementation of an HCal Veto: `Hcal::HcalVetoProcessor`.
 Look at it to gain some inspiration.
 1. Look through the header and source files for `HcalVetoResult` to make sure you understand the aspects of this class.
-2. Generate a new producer template using `NewProcessor.py` and make sure that it can be added to the processing sequence by having it print the number of `HcalHits` in each event.
+2. Generate a new producer by copying an existing one and make sure that it can be added to the processing sequence by having it print the number of `HcalHits` in each event.
 3. Design your veto.
-Look at the `DummyProducer` and `HcalVetoProcessor` to find out different ways to add your object to the event bus.
+Look at the `HcalVetoProcessor` to find out how to add your object to the event bus.
-4. Make sure your new object is being stored in the output file by opening it in `root`.
+4. Make sure your new object is being stored in the output file by opening it with `ldmx rootbrowse`.

 #### Bonus:
 5. There is a way to tell `fire` to skip an event (i.e. not save it in the output file) from within a processor.
 Can you make your veto actually skip events that would have failed to pass it?
 Hint: You have to put new code in both your producer's source file *and* your python configuration file.
 Hint: We usually call this process "skimming".